5nizza/5nizza.github.io/_posts/2015-10-14-on-original-algorithm-for-games-of-incomplete-information.md

 Now, John Reif in the paper gives a procedure to decide if the game has the winning strategy for the system.
-And I think it is wrong as it is given
+And I think it is wrong as it is given.
-(or at least does not work for _non_-deterministic games).
 The procedure is to be run on alternating TMs.

 __Excurse into alternating TMs__.